 What is your connection to the horse?

 In my history, the horse represents many things.
 Like the horse, I am also originally from the desert.
 Although I live in the city now, I still feel a very close relationship.
 When I describe the horse, I never use the word ‘animal’, instead I feel the terms beautiful ‘dream’ or ‘image’ to be more appropriate.
 Maybe I feel this way because of the deep connection I have with Arabian horses.
 I have been asked, ‘Ali why don’t you paint camels, falcons or other types of horses?’
 The reason I don’t is because I can’t—I don’t feel those subjects and I can’t paint something I don’t feel—there is nothing between me and those other subjects.

 When did you start painting?

 I started painting when I was eleven or twelve.
-I participated in a competition and I came in first place.
+I participated in a competition in which I earned first place.
 I still remember the gift I was awarded—it was very beautiful and special.
-From that time, I have saved my drawings and still reference them occasionally.
+From that time, I have saved all of my drawings and still reference them occasionally.

 What has been a major influence in your life as a painter?

 In the year 2000, I visited the Louvre Museum (Paris) for the first time.
 Some people don’t see anything in these paintings beyond nice pictures, but for an artist it’s different.
 If one has a good eye for details, it’s easy to understand what the artist wants to convey through the techniques used as well as the colors.
 For an artist, there are so many details to be observed.
 I was 35 at the time, and after this visit, I stopped painting.
 It made me feel like my contribution was nothing--I felt worthless.
 During my break, I asked myself, ‘Where am I in this world?’
 I knew I had to find my place.